-Easy Eggnog Cookies made with boxed cake mix and a few other ingredients.
-So easy to make these are the perfect Christmas Cookie.
+Here is a recipe for easy Eggnog Cookies made with boxed cake mix and a few other ingredients!
+They’re easy to make and are the perfect Christmas cookie.

 Eggnog Cake Mix Cookies

-We love making cake mix cookies and changing them up for the holiday season.
+We love making cake mix cookies and jazzing them up for the holiday season.
 Adding eggnog feels like it makes everything perfect for the Christmas holiday.

-This eggnog cookie recipe can be jazzed up with your favorite holiday spices, eggnog frosting, or a bit of powdered sugar over the top of them.
+You can jazz up this eggnog cookie recipe with your favorite holiday spices, eggnog-flavored frosting, or a bit of powdered sugar over the top of them.

-This is just a few of the Eggnog Recipes we have on the website.
-Just search Eggnog and you will find a huge selection.
+This recipe is just a few of the Eggnog Recipes we have on the website.
+Just search Eggnog, and you will find a vast selection.

-We are working on sharing a ton of sweet treats perfect for this holiday season!
+We are working on sharing many sweet treats perfect for this holiday season!